nadirpws/percy-docs/docs/setup/local.md

 * `PERCY_TOKEN`: The Percy repo write-only API token.
 This is unique for each Percy repository.
 * `PERCY_PROJECT`: The full repository slug, for example `my-org/repo-name`.

+When running in your local environment, we also recommend setting the `PERCY_BRANCH` environment variable to local to avoid unintentionally overwriting your project's `master` baseline in Percy.

 ## Local setup

 You can set environment variables locally using `export`: